APPENDIX "B"

 based on the concept of autonomy.

-frustrates ethical consensus, Madam Justice Smith concludes that there was
+frustrates ethical consensus, Justice Smith concluded that there was

 questions that the preservations of human life has a very high value in our